5-Year Business Plan

 Ship a usable product fast, then layer intelligence on top.
 The phased roadmap balances ambition with focus.

-Phase 1 — MVP
+Phase 1 — Core Platform

-Org → Client → Team hierarchy
+Org → Client → Team hierarchy with 4-tier roles

-Smart notifications
+Smart notifications with priority grouping

-Auth + roles + permissions
+Auth + roles + centralized permissions

-Phase 2 — Intelligence
+Phase 2 — Intelligence & Collaboration

 AI becomes a proactive teammate, not just a feature